mariosotil/river-framework/README.md

 - Supports local and remote sessions (DIIOP)
 - Auto recycling of Notes objects
 - Supports field size > 32K
+- Has an object cache
+- To reduce impact on replication, if you set a field with a new value, it checks if it is different before change it.
 - Good to develop standalone Java programs, Servlets or XPages programs